rickmark/pcapng_linktype_hardware/README.md

 A final design possability is the one interface per master, embedding N slave details in the interface.

+### Block Type - `BLOCK_LINK_TOPOLOGY`

-This might best be represented by a new block type of "BLOCK_LINK_TOPOLOGY" - it would include some amount of standard data about if the link is 1:1, 1:many or many:many, if the link is up or down, if the link supports resets or state changes, if the link is full/half duplex or if that can be changed, if the link has the ability to transition speeds or encodings.
+This might best be represented by a new block type of `BLOCK_LINK_TOPOLOGY` - it would include some amount of standard data about if the link is 1:1, 1:many or many:many, if the link is up or down, if the link supports resets or state changes, if the link is full/half duplex or if that can be changed, if the link has the ability to transition speeds or encodings.
 The block would also encapsulate a namespace of options specific to the LINKTYPE for which it is related.
 For SPI this is a great place to put any "next layer protocol" data like JEDEC as that is M/S link specific.

+This block type would be useful in other contexts like `LINKTYPE_ETHERNET` by signaling STP/RSTP (spanning tree), ARP table, or port change on a switch which is recording this capture.
+The block should be generically useful for signaling topology information passing by the interface.
+This differes from a name resolution block as it doesnt enrich a identifier but indicates the correlated identifiers to an interface.

 It seems reasonable to make the assumption that all master slave relationships are fixed for the span of a transfer.